wso2/docs-choreo-dev/en/docs/insights/choreo-insights-api.md

 <td valign="top"><a href="#apiusagebyappovertime">APIUsageByAppOverTime</a></td>
 <td>

-Returns API usage by each application over time for each time interval(which is calculated according to the granularity value) for a given time range and by provided tenant Id, environment Id and organization Id.
-If the optional field of apiUsageOvertimeFilter is provided, the result set will be further filtered by the given api usage overtime filter.
+Returns API usage by each application over time for each time interval (calculates according to the granularity value) within the specified time range for the given combination of tenant ID, environment ID, and organization ID.
+Optionally, you can configure the `apiUsageOvertimeFilter` parameter to further filter the results.

 </td>
 </tr>